A Site To Learn More About Meditation And Yoga

 Other experiences demonstrate that the benefits of meditation also extend to quite different universes.
 As an example, the Tihar penitentiary complex in New Delhi, with about 13,000 inmates, where a Vipassana meditation practice program helps prisoners to recover and cultivate spiritual life.
 In the United States, Charlottesville’s Insight Meditation teaches women at the Blue Ridge Prison, Virginia’s maximum security, for impulse control, which also results in improved self-awareness for inmates.
 In Brazil, yoga teacher Renata Mendes runs a program for girls in one of the socio-educational centers of the Casa Foundation in São Paulo.
 Through the application of this technique, it was possible to observe a visible diminution of the aggressiveness between the inmates.

-See also Is meditation overrated?
+See also Why is meditation so powerful?

 “This direct experience of our inner reality, this technique of self-observation is called the Vipassana meditation.
 In the language of India, in the times of the Buddha, passana meant seeing in the ordinary sense, with open eyes; but Vipassana is observing things as they really are, not as they appear to be.
 The apparent reality has to be penetrated until we reach the ultimate truth of all physical and mental structure.
 When we experience this truth, then, we learn to stop react blindly, to create impurities, and, of course, the old impurities will gradually be eradicated.
 We become freed from all suffering and experience true happiness.